Chances of getting pregnant

 - Aged 19 to 26: 50% chance in any one menstrual cycle

 - Aged 27 to 34: 40% chance in any one menstrual cycle

 - Aged 35 to 39: less than 30% chance in any one menstrual cycle, but with a male partner five years older, the chance falls to less than 20% chance in any one menstrual cycle

 This research suggested that smoking, STD history and occupational exposures contributed to lower fertility rates.

 Can IVF improve fertility rates for older women?

 Increased use of assisted conception treatments by older couples has helped promote the idea that fertility treatments like IVF can postpone the natural decline of fertility.

-However, success rates for IVF still mirror those of natural fertility, with reports issued by the US Centers for Disease Control and Prevention (CDC) show that the rate of live births from IVF and similar treatments using the mother’s eggs decreases with age.
+However, success rates for IVF still mirror those of natural fertility, with reports issued by the US Centers for Disease Control and Prevention (CDC) showing that the rate of live births from IVF and similar treatments using the mother’s eggs decreases with age.